Expert materials

 Upholding your legacy: 4 practical tips for effective maintenance

-How to move from .NET Framework to .NET Core in 2024?
-Migration guide
+How to move from .NET Framework to .NET (Core): Migration guide

 Cracking the code: Refactoring tips and tricks